mehulagg/gitlab/doc/integration/jira/dvcs.md

 ## Configure Jira for DVCS

 If you use Jira Cloud and GitLab.com, use the [GitLab for Jira app](connect-app.md) unless you specifically need the DVCS Connector.

+Configure this connection when you want to import all GitLab commits and branches, for the groups you specify, into Jira.
+This import takes a few minutes and, after it completes, refreshes every 60 minutes:

 1. Ensure you have completed the [GitLab configuration](#configure-a-gitlab-application-for-dvcs).
 1. Go to your DVCS account: